cchdood/Rubic-s-Cube/README.md

 # A. Abstract.
     This is a python code written with pygame and Opengl to simulate the operation and solving algorithm of Rubic's Cube.
+    The program wasn't written to demonstrate 3D rubic's cube originally.
+The original program is shorter, with about 200~300 lines, using print() function to demonstrate the shape of the cube, and I wrote that just to deal with a "self-design program" assignment in Program Design course.
+    Simple though, the original program offers all basic function (except solving the cube) to operate the cube, so, I taught myself how to write 3D model using
+    OpenGL to transform the original cube to a new 3D cube.
+And I would like to map operations to the keys on keyboard instead of typing certain command everytime, so I utilized pygame to make it happened.
+Lastly, I wrote a solving algorithm for the cube, just to make the project more completed.
+Combining the original code, key-mapping setting, 3D model and animation programing, solving algorithm and other adjustment, the new code contains about 1800~1900 lines.
+It takes some time and effort though, but worth it!
+    Here is the link of the original code if you're interested:

 # B. Requirement & Guide to run the code.
     B-1 Requirement